tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 - Tests are a system wide view of the service
 - Tests real interfaces not "mocks"
   + You call real databases, interfaces and services
-- Integratino tests are typically more expensive (more time-consuming)
+- Integration tests are typically more expensive (more time-consuming)
 - Run after the build, all unit tests and acceptance tests

 #### User Acceptance Tests (Manual)